cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 To match a function call with function declaration, the number and types (input, output or input/output) of function call arguments must match the number and types of function parameters.
 Optional and vararg arguments are taken into account when evaluating the match.

 When two or more function declarations could be matched by the same function call, the functions conflicts with each other.
 Declaring conflicting functions results in an error.
-Please note that a function with output parameters, as well as a vararg function, takes variable number of arguments and therefore may conflict with a function having a different number of parameters:
+A function with output parameters takes variable number of arguments and therefore may conflict with a function having a different number of parameters:

 * `void foo(a, b)`: called with two arguments.
 * `void foo(x, y, out z)`: conflict - may be also called with two arguments when `z` is omitted.
-* `void foo(m, n, out o, args...)`: conflict - may be also called with two arguments when `o` is omitted and no additional arguments are given.

 * `void bar(x)`: `x` is an input parameter
 * `void bar(out y)`: `y` is an output parameter, therefore the function is different from `bar(x)`.
 * `void bar(in out z)`: `z` is an input/output parameter, therefore the function clashes with both `bar(x)` and `bar(out y)`.

+A vararg function doesn't conflict with a non-vararg function.
+When a function call matches bot a vararg function and a non-vararg function, the non-vararg function will be called.
+It is therefore possible to declare functions handling specific number of arguments, plus a vararg function handling the generic case.
+The non-vararg functions handling specific number of arguments will be used when possible.

 Mindcode will report all conflicts of function declarations as errors, even if there aren't any ambiguous function calls.